“The world is not made of atoms. It is made of stories.” –Muriel Ruykeser

-Alicia Cash (President) is parent to a former art camper and now camp counselor.
+Alicia Cash (Past President) is parent to a former art camper and now camp counselor.
 A member of the Grace community for many years, Alicia is passionate and caring in her unwavering support of Grace Institute and the community created and shared with children, youth, and artists in Portland.

 Cathy Gibson has been involved with Grace Art Camp since she moved to Portland from the south coast about 10 years ago.
 A retired Kindergarten teacher from Coquille, Oregon, Cathy is a member of Grace Memorial Episcopal Church.
 She has girls and three grandchildren — her grandchildren have all attended Camp.
 Cathy particularly enjoys gardening and sewing.

 Leslie Mills (Treasurer) joined the Board in the spring of 2019 and is the grandparent of a current art camper.
 Leslie is recently retired from 30 plus years in the financial services industry, providing long term financial planning and investment management for individuals.
 Sixteen of those years were spent as the managing principal of the local Waddell & Reed office.
 In her free time she enjoys spending time with her family and traveling.